 One of the best ways to prevent the onset of cystic fibrosis is to avoid the other lung infections that can exacerbate and speed up the decline of your lungs.
 This may seem like treating the symptoms, rather than the disorder itself, but that is simply the best that can be done at this point in medical history.

-A Final Word of Warning: Although cystic fibrosis advances in the past 50 years have been monumental, it is still essential to remain in close contact with medical professionals and to have regular check-ups to monitor the health and stability of your lungs.
+Word of Caution: Although medical advances for cystic fibrosis in the past 50 years have been monumental, it is still essential to remain in close contact with medical professionals and to have regular check-ups to monitor the health and stability of your lungs.
 Remember, there is no cure for this tragic disease, and even these home remedies can only alleviate the pain and slow down the spread and severity of the disorder.